ptgott/comment-navigator/ROADMAP.md

 ## Next up in the MVP (by priority)

+- When clicking "next" after answering a discussion, we skip the real next discussion.
+Fix that, then do more exploratory manual testing on the navigation to make sure the navigation buttons work as expected.

 - Set up a release process by configuring a GitHub action to sync with a public gist on release.
 GitHub Actions is free for public repos (https://github.com/features/actions).

   - Figure out how to make a GitHub token safely available to the GitHub Action (i.e., without hardcoding it into the repo).